 The fee for the BJCP Beer Judge Written Proficiency Examination is US$25.

 The fee for the BJCP Mead Judge Examination is US$50 for non-BJCP members and US$30 for existing BJCP judges.

 Thirty percent of the fee for each exam is designated for expenses related to holding the exam, and may be split between the sponsor and administrator.
 If there are to be additional expenses such as room rentals or transportation, please get approval from the exam director prior to the exam, and if approved, send receipts to the BJCP Treasurer for reimbursement.

 The sponsor or administrator, at their discretion, may reduce individual exam fees by waiving a portion of their allotment.
-This is acceptable as long as the BJCP receives $28 (70% of $40) or $10.50 (70% of $15) for each participant.
+This is acceptable as long as the BJCP receives 70% of the nominal fee for each participant.